-About 15 years ago I completed a leadership programme that in part suggested I lean towards the visual side of things.
+Many years ago I completed a leadership programme that, in part, suggested I lean towards the visual side of things.
 My mum always said I never listened so it sort of made sense.
 In the years since I’ve tried to better understand and develop this trait to help me be a better communicator.
-This post is about that.

 For the last few months I’ve been involved with what I’ve now realised is the biggest and most complex thing I’ve ever worked on.
 I almost called it a project.
 And therein lies part of the issue; it’s many different things with sometimes unhelpful names, ownership and priorities all contributing to the same outcome; providing flexible, inclusive working environments and other benefits that help council staff do a better job.